mplatvoet/kovenant/docs/docs/android/features.md

 If you want to [convert](../api/jvm_usage.md) back and forth between `Executor`s and `Dispatcher`s you probably want to use a `FULL` `DispatcherType`, otherwise you are better of with a `BASIC` one.

+##Demo app
+For a workable demo please checkout the [Demo App on Github](https://github.com/mplatvoet/kovenant-android-demo).